apache/spark/python/docs/source/getting_started/install.rst

 While using pip in a conda environment is technically feasible (with the same command as `above <#using-pypi>`_), this approach is `discouraged <https://www.anaconda.com/blog/using-pip-in-a-conda-environment/>`_, because pip does not interoperate with conda.
-In particular, pip might install over existing (conda-installed) packages and consequently break the functionality of the environment.

 For a short summary about useful conda commands, see their `cheat sheet <https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html/>`_.